Lutfihidayatr/hello-world/README.md

 # hello-world
-first time repository for github
+First time repository for github.
+As usual, hello world it is!